heroiclabs/nakama-java/README.md

 `./gradlew publishToMavenLocal`

-### Protobuf Sourcing

-If you need to re-download all .proto dependenies, run `./download-protos` from the root of this repository.

 ### Jitpack

 Jitpack makes builds of each commit on its own servers.
 You can view the results of each build and the corresponding artifacts at the following url:

 https://jitpack.io/com/github/heroiclabs/nakama-java/<_commit_>/build.log

 ## Generate Docs